-TV newsrooms are much different than newspaper newsrooms.
-Over my career, I’ve worked inside both newsrooms, pitching story ideas and approving stories in TV.
+TV newsrooms are much different than newsrooms for magazines and newspapers.
+Over my career, I’ve worked inside newsrooms in print and TV, pitching story ideas and approving stories in TV.

-Securing media coverage is largely influenced by who you pitch.
-I always tell my time, you can have the best idea but if the wrong reporter is pitched, you will fail.
+I always tell my team, you can have the best idea but if the wrong reporter is pitched, we fail.
+Securing media coverage is largely influenced by the initial research that identifies the right media contact.

 Here’s an abridged version of the different titles in TV newsrooms and what they mean.
 If you’re short on time, you can just watch the video we put together on newsroom titles.